ion-ize/discord-welcome-bot/README.md

 After extracting, you can navigate into the folder and just double-click the file.

-# Advanced: How to install the welcome-bot as a docker container on a linux server
+# How to install the hole-welcome-bot as a docker container on a linux server
 ### Building the image
 Copy the folder containing the Dockerfile onto the server.
 Go to the directory that has the Dockerfile and run the following command to build the Docker image from the source code: